-Q: Why do I have to wait until the Thursday before the start of classes (August 25) to add a class that I want to repeat?
+Why do I have to wait until the Thursday before the start of classes (January 20) to add a class that I want to repeat?

 The new repeat policy allows every student to have one chance in a class before any student has multiple chances.
-This Fall 2011, classes will begin on Monday, August 29.
-Students who want to repeat courses must wait until August 25, 2011 to enroll in a class they wish to repeat.
+This Spring 2011, classes will begin on Monday, January 24.
+Students who want to repeat courses must wait until January 20, 2011to enroll in a class they wish to repeat.
 Enrollment may be done in SOLAR without permission numbers until the semester begins.
-After August 22, permission numbers will be needed.
+After January 23, permission numbers will be needed.
 See questions 4 and 5 in the section above on "Registering for Classes" for additional information.

 In order to monitor the number of students attending CSUN, the university requires that all first-time students electronically indicate their Intent to Register.

-May 2, 2011 was the deadline for first time freshmen, July 1, 2011 was the DEADLINE for first-time transfer students to indicate their Intent to Register through the myNorthridge portal.
+November 1, 2010 is the DEADLINE for first-time transfer students to indicate their Intent to Register through the myNorthridge portal.
 Learn more at http://www.csun.edu/anr/soc/guides/intentregister.html.

-You will not be able to attend CSUN in Fall 2011.
+You will not be able to attend CSUN in Spring 2011.

 No, the deadline to file the Intent to Register is absolute.
-University policy and practices have made deviation from the deadlines impossible.
+University policy and practices have made deviation from the transfer student deadline of November 1, 2010 impossible.

-Q: Can I reapply/apply to CSUN for Spring 2012?
+Can I reapply/apply to CSUN for Fall 2011?